3rd-Eden/diagnostics/README.md

 #### Multiple streams

+> Please note that this feature is server-side only as in the browser we can only
+> output to the console

 The beauty of this logger is that it allows a custom stream where you can write the data to.
 So you can just log it all to a separate server, database and what not.
 But we don't just allow one stream we allow multiple streams so you might